webonemaster/plant-p2/wp-content/plugins/simply-static/readme.txt

 = Will this plugin interfere with other plugins? =

 No, Simply Static will not interfere with other plugins.
-Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.
+In fact, Simply Static works well alongside other plugins, such as plugins to improve your site's SEO.

 Simply Static creates a static copy of your website, which is just a collection of files: HTML, CSS, JS, images, etc. Any functionality that requires PHP code will not work with that static copy.
 That includes, but is not limited to: blog post comments, contact forms, forums, membership areas, and eCommerce.

-Note that you can achieve much of this functionality by using plugins that interact with third-party services or Simply Static Pro.
+Note that you can achieve much of this functionality by using plugins that interact with third-party services.
+For example, for blog post comments you could use [Disqus](https://wordpress.org/plugins/disqus-comment-system/) and for forms you could use [Wufoo](https://wordpress.org/plugins/wufoo-shortcode/).

 = How is Simply Static different from cache plugins? =

 Cache plugins -- such as W3 Total Cache or WP Super Cache -- make your existing WordPress site faster by caching pages as they're visited.
-This makes your site much faster but still leaves your WordPress installation accessible to the outside world.
+This makes your site much faster, but still leaves your WordPress installation accessible to the outside world.
 Unless you keep on top of updates, your WordPress installation can become vulnerable to hackers due to security vulnerabilities that are found over time.

 Simply Static creates a static copy of your WordPress site that is intended to be used completely separately from your WordPress installation.
 Your WordPress installation lives on one server and your static site is served on a different server.
-Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain IP addresses or with an additional username/password requirement.
+Or, they're both on the same server, but your WordPress installation is restricted to only allow access from certain ip addresses or with an additional username/password requirement.
 Your static site is just a collection of static files with no server-side code or database -- nothing for hackers to hack -- while your WordPress installation remains safe and secure.

+= Does Simply Static work on Windows hosts?
+What about WAMP? =

+No. We haven't done any testing on Windows and, based on user feedback, it seems like it is not working on Windows presently.

 == Screenshots ==

-1. Generate
-2. Settings
-3. Diagnostics
+1. This is what the Simply Static Generate page looks like after you've generated your static files.
+While Simply Static is running, you can view it's progress in the Activity Log.
+Once Simply Static has finished running, we'll show you exactly which files we made a static copy of in the Export Log.
+2. The Simply Static General Settings page.
+With the Destination URLs option you can select how you want URLs to show up on your static site.
+And for the Delivery Method you have the choice of creating a ZIP archive or saving the files to a directory on the server.
+3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
+And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

-= 2.2.7 =

-* SimplyCDN integration
-* added hooks for multisite integration
-* Elementor Pro support (Lottie files and videos)
-* fixed log time with correct timezone
-* removed WP-Cron option, now handled automatically

-= 2.2.6 =

-* fixed typo in CookieYes integration class

-= 2.2.5 =

-* integration for CookieYes GPDR plugin
-* integration for Brizy Builder (image extraction)
-* fixed 301 redirections with Redirection plugin
-* fallback solution for existing pages not being crawled due to URL parameter

-= 2.2.4 =

-* reverted blackslash extraction producing invalid markup in CSS + JS
-* remember configuration for destination (while switching options)
-* unique nonce for Simply Static Ajax request to fix conflict with MiniOrange SSL On plugin
-* removed simply_static_page query parameters from URL on static site
-* automatically remove quotation marks on save additional URL/File

-= 2.2.3 =

-* min PHP version increased to 7.4
-* ability to include files without filetype (_header)
-* Elementor support for bundled JS files
-* improved URL extraction in JS and HTML files

-= 2.2.2 =

-* XML Sitemap auto-include for Yoast
-* XML Sitemap auto-include for RankMath
-* XML Sitemap auto-include for AllInOneSEO
-* XML Sitemap auto-include for SEOPress

-= 2.2.1.1 =

-* improved path conversion for Windows
-* more fail-safe check for deleting local directory before export
-* WPCS code style updates

-= 2.2.1 =

-* fixed path resolution on local path exports

-= 2.2 =

-* improved URL replacement in script tags
-* fixed clear directory before export when using local path exports
-* added action fired after ZIP file created
-* fixed path replacement for Windows filesystems in Additional Files and Directories
-* untrailingslash path on transfer files locally

-= 2.1.9 =

-* flag for cron execution with UNIX cron
-* additional save button in advanced settings
-* added filter to change the zip file name
-* increased refresh time for Ajax ping

-= 2.1.8 =

-* new option to replace URLs with regex
-* new option to clear local directory before running a new export
-* decreased default batch size to prevent timeouts
-* decreased ping timer for faster log views
-* added filter to modify remote_get arguments
-* add actions to send messages/notifications based on task progress (ss_completed)

-= 2.1.7.1 =

-* added exception handling for <style> and <script> tag extractions

-= 2.1.7 =

-* improved Basic Auth handling allowing access for external APIs
-* parse content of script tags for URL replacements
-* improved tags with HTML5 tags for header, footer, section and figure
-* added style attributes to match_tags for a, div, section and more

-= 2.1.6 =

-* adding <link> and <meta> tags to extractor class
-* validating URLs in meta tags and update them

-= 2.1.5.9 =

-* better decoding/encoding of URLs
-* added filter to modify default file extension
-* improved tag based extraction and removed catch all
-* added <picture> tags to extractor
-* increased default batch size
-* file path check improvements

-= 2.1.5.8 =

-* added SSL to diagnostics
-* added filter for origin URL
-* increased general ping time
-* Windows support: replacing paths

-= 2.1.5.7 =

-* http_request_args filter added for better performance with Basic Authentication
-* Windows compatibility fix for path conversion
-* reverted delete local directory for local dir exports (original merge request)
-* added filter for options getter
-* cleaned up WP Cron conditional

-= 2.1.5.6 =

-* fixed non-valid HTML character error
-* UI improvement for running static exports
-* better http_request_args filter usage
-* ss_before_static_export action added
-* udpdated dependencies

-= 2.1.5.5 =

-* cleaned up upgrade handler

-= 2.1.5.4 =

-* reverted meta tags in extraction

-= 2.1.5.3 =

-* webp support (source tag)
-* imagify support
-* action to trigger functions before static export
-* added meta tags to extractor for twitter cards and og tags
-* added filter to extend matched_tags
-* added action to run before static export
-* updated composer dependencies

-= 2.1.5.2 =

-* introduced ss_finished_fetching_pages hook
-* introduced ss_finished_transferring_files_locally hook
-* fixed DB migration process performance issue
-* small CSS fixed for actions class

-= 2.1.5.1 =

-* fixed migration on reset for new post_id db field

-= 2.1.5 =

-* default export without cron
-* fixed generation of RSS feeds
-* better support for Yoast XML Sitemap in additional URLs
-* added option to change cron on/off
-* better URL validation
-* Windows support for slash URLs
-* actions for custom parsers (Blocksy theme compatibility)
-* enhanced matched_tags list (added srcset)
-* fixed upgrader class for DB migration
-* smaller CSS admin improvements
-* fixed Logo saving it without font requirements
-* better additional URL validation checks
-* removed send debug log mail
-* modified method visibility for fetch URLs task
-* added complete german translations

-= 2.1.4.2 =

-* removed more commas for apply_filters to prevent execution error on some environments

-= 2.1.4.1 =

-* removed comma for apply_filters to prevent execution error on some environments

-= 2.1.4 =

-* new admin UI
-* check for WP cron
-* check for PHP XML extension
-* fallback if cron not available
-* CSS improvements

-= 2.1.3 =

-* dispatch execution to cron for larger exports
-* fixed download URL for zip files
-* added support for custom head tags added in wp_head hook
-* parsing Rankmath sitemap if added to additional files
-* removing uploads folder from additional files setting

-= 2.1.2.1, February 04, 2021 =

-* increased min PHP version to 7.2.5
-* wp_die() if lower PHP version is available
-* increases min version in diagnostics

-= 2.1.2, February 04, 2021 =

-* added composer support
-* updated dependencies
-* more fail-safe bootup
-* Added sorting by status code
-* removed wp_mail_content_type filter
-* Fixed PHP notices for PHP 7.4 support
-* new composer package for simplehtmldom with Symfony Finder
-+ improved doc blocks for models and tasks
-* auto exclude wp-JSON and wp-login.php from export
-* trailing slash / untrailingslash check pages

-= 2.1.1, December 20, 2020 =

-* Fixed PHP Dom parser for later PHP versions
-* removed PHP faker due to end of development
-* little color modifications in admin areas
-* new plugin header and readme

 = 2.1.0, May 12, 2017 =